Convergence

 Theorem: Weak Law of Large Numbers (WLLN)

-Let \(X_1, X_2, \ldots\) be i.i.d. random variables with \(\mathbb{E}[X_1] = \mu\) and \(\text{Var}(X_1) = \sigma^2 < \infty\).
+Let \(X_1, X_2, \ldots\) be i.i.d. random variables with \(\mathbb{E}[X_1] = \mu\) and \(\operatorname{Var}(X_1) = \sigma^2 < \infty\).
 Then \[ \bar{X}_n \xrightarrow{P} \mu. \]

-Convergence in distribution does not require the random variables to be defined on the same probability space.
-It is purely a statement about CDFs.
-This is the setting of the Central Limit Theorem (CLT), which describes how the standardized fluctuations of \(\bar{X}_n\) around \(\mu\) converge to a normal distribution.
+The third and weakest mode, convergence in distribution, abandons the random variables themselves and tracks only their cumulative distribution functions: \(F_{X_n}(x) \to F_X(x)\) at every continuity point of the limit \(F_X\).
+The formal definition is given further below; this is the setting of the Central Limit Theorem (CLT), which describes how the standardized fluctuations of \(\bar{X}_n\) around \(\mu\) converge to a normal distribution.

 Theorem: Hierarchy of Convergence Modes

-The three modes satisfy the following implications: \[ \xrightarrow{a.s.} \;\Longrightarrow\; \xrightarrow{P} \;\Longrightarrow\; \xrightarrow{D}. \] The reverse is not generally true.
-However, if the limit \(X\) is a constant (as in LLN), then convergence in distribution implies convergence in probability.
+The three modes satisfy the following implications: \[ \xrightarrow{a.s.} \;\Longrightarrow\; \xrightarrow{P} \;\Longrightarrow\; \xrightarrow{D}. \] The reverse implications fail in general; however, if the limit \(X\) is a constant (as in the LLN), then \(\xrightarrow{D} \Longrightarrow \xrightarrow{P}\) as well.

 Deep Dive: Why so many modes?